 1) Soft Tissue work (Self Myofacial Release, or SMR for short),

 4) Integration Exercises.

 First thing’s first though, we gotta get that stubborn, tight, tender tissue of the “Front Butt” ( or Hip Flexor Complex – Tensor Fascia Latea, IT Band, Rectus Femoris, Illiopsoas) to stop being just what it is; stubborn and tight!
 We need to increase soft tissue extensibility, temperature, elasticity, and turn on some proprioceptors in the area so that we can get the hips and the back to start communicating with each in a healthy way again!

 Hence, foam rolling and stretching the Front Butt is an excellent start for this!

 My recommendation: spend at least 30 seconds in the most tender areas around the front and side of the hips, and just sit there for 30 seconds… You can either hold it on tender spots, or gently kneed back and forth.
-Here are a couple more videos that I did a while back performing SMR on the Front Butt:
+I find that 2-5 minutes on especially sensitive areas is a great strategy.
+Here are a couple videos performing SMR on the Front Butt:

 Then, you can follow this with some dynamic stretching. here are a couple more you can try:

 My recommendation: get at least 2 sets of 10-15 “rocks” back and forth just before the point of discomfort (only slight discomfort!), being sure to drive in from the hips FIRST!

 Then, it becomes important to activate the muscles that have been “turned off”, or even “turned down”, due to the synergistic dominance of the overly tight Front Butt.
 I like doing Wall marching drills, as this teaches the back leg several important things, when done correctly: